yangpuPKU/Self2Self_pytorch_implementation/README.md

 ![image](https://github.com/yangpuPKU/Self2Self_pytorch_implementation/blob/main/Comparison.png)

+Our reimplementation has a slight gap compared with the tensorflow version.

 ## Details of reimplementation

 There are some notable details in the conversion of tensorflow to pytorch, which will significantly effect the performance.